hastiranjkesh/Swift-Classes-vs-Structs/README.md

 **There is one big difference between class and struct:**
 <br />
 Classes are **reference types** but structs are **value types**.
-A value type is a type whose value is copied when it is assigned to a variable or constant, or when it is passed to a function.
+A value type is a type whose value is copied when it is assigned to a variable or constant, or when it is passed to a function _ A struct variable can be marked as an inout parameter if it needs to be modified inside a function and its value persisted outside of the scope of the function _.
 All of the basic types in Swift integers, floating-point numbers, Booleans, strings, arrays and dictionaries are value types, and are implemented as structures behind the scenes.
 Enumerations are value type too.
 Unlike value types, reference types are not copied when they are assigned to a variable or constant, or when they are passed to a function.
 Rather than a copy, a reference to the same existing instance is used instead